Eden-Kramer-Lab/dppm/README.md

 The purpose of this code is to track communities in dynamic networks.

 ## Simplified analysis
-... for a simplified example of the method, check out [the README in this branch](https://github.com/Eden-Kramer-Lab/dppm/tree/simplified).
+<span style="color:red"> ... for a simplified example of the method, check out [the README in this branch](https://github.com/Eden-Kramer-Lab/dppm/tree/simplified).</span>

 ## Dependices
 Download the following software packages, required to track dynamic communities and analyze the networks.